Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Technical lemmas

 When skewness is not ruled out and \(\Kquatren = O(1)\), the previous equalities show that \(\RiidInt(\eps)\) is of order \(n^{-3/2}\) for any \(\eps \in (0,1/3)\).
 When \(\lambdatroisn = 0\), we get an improved rate equal to \(n^{-2}\).

 In our main theorems, we set \(\eps = 0.1\).
 In that case, we can get two explicit bounds\footnote{Bounds instead of equalities in the sense that we round up to the fourth digit the obtained numerical constants.} on \(\RiidInt(0.1)\).
-When skewness is not ruled out, the bound \(\RiidIntSkew\) can be written as: \begingroup \allowdisplaybreaks
+When skewness is not ruled out, the bound \(\RiidIntSkew\) can be written as {in Equation~\eqref{eq:definition_R2n_int_skew_bound_when_eps_01}.} Absent skewness, the bound \(\RiidIntNoskew\) is defined {by Equation~\eqref{eq:definition_R2n_int_noskew_bound_when_eps_01}.} The quantity \(e_{2,n}(0.1)\) that appears in the two previous expressions can be upper bounded by